 Step 4.
 Select three referees

 Select three referees and include their email addresses when you submit your application.
-Referees will receive a link to a secure form via email where they can upload a confidential reference.
+Referees will receive a link via email to a secure form on which they provide a confidential reference.

 Guidelines for references: